Stuart0411/Open-Dynamic-Export-Home-Assistant-Addon/README.md

 - MQTT user configured in Mosquitto
 - Home Assistant automations to publish meter/inverter data to MQTT

+## UI
+The default open dynamic exports UI can be accessed locally from your home assistant IP address or homeassistant.local:3000 eg. 192.168.1.5:3000

 ## Configuration Example

 ```json